CoaXioN-Games/coplay/README.md

 1. Remove all references to `CSteamAPIContext`/`g_SteamAPIContext`/`steamapicontext` and replace with the new global accessor equivelent (something like `steamapicontext->SteamFriends()->...` turns to `SteamFriends()->...`.)

-2. Remove clientsteamcontext.(cpp/h) from client_base.vpc.
+2. Remove clientsteamcontext.(cpp/h) from client_base.vpc. ( or your CMake source file list )

 3. Remove all calls to SteamAPI_Init().